-The Democrats are like women who love going out with bad boys just so they can try and fix them.
-They try to fix the unfix-able because for some reason, these women believe they are holier than these “troubled souls.”
+The Democrats are like people who love going out with bad boys just so they can try and fix them.
+They try to fix the unfix-able because for some reason, these people believe they are holier than these “troubled souls.”

 One organization, called “Street Beat” does exactly that.
 They've created a self-funding newspaper written and produced by the homeless themselves.
 Those who want to get involved go to HQ and pick out a bundle of the latest edition.
 The homeless then try and sell each paper for $1 dollar to passerbys, creating a win-win situation for everyone.

 Instead of encouraging those with money to donate to organizations who specialize in helping others in various capacities, the government believes they are more efficient in helping the masses through their own government works programs.

 Roughly $300 billion of charitable contributions happen each year.
 It's estimated that with the enactment of this asymmetric policy against high income earners, there will be a decline of roughly 2%, or $6 billion in charitable contributions per annum.

 I happily estimate that $20 billion of that money will be used to line the pockets of corrupt politicians and corporations, $5 billion will be used on projects which won't get finished, while another $5 billion will be used to buy $100 thumbtacks and $500 staplers!
+We must save charities.